namick/epm-go/README.md

 epm-go
 ======

-Ethereum Package Manager, written in `go`
+Eris Package Manager, written in `go`.

-Allows one to specify a suite of contracts to be deployed and setup from a simple `.package-definition` file.
+Allows one to specify a suite of contracts to be deployed and setup from a simple `.pdx` (package definition)package file.
+Also provides `git-like` interface for working with chains.

-Interface with blockchain is either in-process through `eth-go-mods/ethtest` or else RPC.
+Interfaces with blockchains are through `decerver-interfaces` blockchain modules.
+There is currently support for `thelonious` (in-process and rpc), `ethereum` (in-process), and `genesisblock` (for deployments of `thelonious` genesis blocks), and basic support for `bitcoin` (through `blockchain.info`).

 Formatting
 ----------